 Meeting dates and locations will be advertised in the surgery, on the website and facebook.
 Please do go along to hear what the PPG have been doing and to hear their plans for the future.

-The next PPG Meeting is on Tuesday 16th March 2021 at 7pm.
-This will be a virtual meeting.
+The next PPG Meeting is on Tuesday 18th May 2021 at 7pm.

 PPG Mental Health Directory